 Step 4: Application Stage

-Now that you have the candidate on the edge of applying, it’s up to your systems and content to make the final push.
+Now that you have the candidate on the edge of applying, it is up to your systems and content to make the final push.
 While providing content around this stage is still important, continuous communication with the candidate before, during and after they submit an application is equally important.

 Here’s more from Potentialpark’s 2019 research:

 One crucial aspect during this stage of the candidate journey is to maintain an open and clear line of communication.
 You never want a candidate to be left wondering what happens next.
-By having an efficient applicant tracking system and clear communication and content, the candidate will apply with a smile.
+By having a recruiting software and clear communication and content, the candidate will apply with a smile.

 About the author